DarkShroom/tmx_loader/readme.md

-Loads TMX files (yet another tmx loader)
+Loads TMX files (yet another tmx loader)...
+Designed for my personal Love 2D project, to make everything far simpler for easy json conversion.

+WARNING, back everything up!
+The code currently runs a glob on all TMX files, it shouldn't overwrite anything but I don't want to be accused of malware! :)

 myTMX = MyTMX('somefile.tmx')